jnixy/website/content/publication/48-fear-of-police/index.md

 Increasing recruitment won't be enough, though.
 [Retaining officers](https://osf.io/r9mjf/) once they've been hired is [equally critical](https://www.policeforum.org/assets/RecruitmentRetention.pdf).

-Given [evidence](https://doi.org/10.1126/science.abd8694) that assignment to beats (in terms of both time and geographic location) varies by officer race and sex, our findings suggest that when deciding assignments, one consideration should be ensuring the racial and gender diversity of the officers patrolling a given area at a particular time, as doing so may reduce fear among the citizens who live and work in said areas.
+Given [evidence](https://doi.org/10.1126/science.abd8694) that assignment to beats (in terms of both time and geographic location) varies by officer race and sex, our findings suggest that when deciding assignments, one consideration might be ensuring the racial and gender diversity of the officers patrolling a given area at a particular time, as doing so may reduce fear among the citizens who live and work in said areas.
 From the standpoint of symbolic representation, and for signaling normative alignment with civilians, it would also be beneficial for police agencies to communicate clearly to the public (e.g., via official social media posts) that they are committed to racial and gender diversification and are taking specific steps to increase the diversity of their officers.

 And finally, our results suggest that requiring officers to wear (and notify citizens of) body-worn cameras might reduce fear in the community.
 There seems to be a lot of disagreement about whether body-worn cameras have "lived up to the hype."
 I think that stems in part from a lack of clarity about what we expected from them 10+ years ago.
 But in any event, there is [definitely evidence](https://jnix.netlify.app/files/pdfs/TC_cops_cameras_crisis.pdf) that *in the right circumstances*, they can improve citizen perceptions of police (as well as reduce complaints, reduce use of force incidents, and perhaps even [save agencies money](https://www.ojp.gov/pdffiles1/nij/grants/251416.pdf) in the long run).